Hydr8gon/NooDS/README.md

 To compile for the Switch, you'll need to install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and the `switch-dev` package.
 You can then run `make -f Makefile.switch` in the project root directory to compile.

 ### Usage
 NooDS doesn't provide high-level emulation of the BIOS yet.
 To actually run games, you'll need to provide BIOS and firmware files, dumped from your physical DS.
-On the Switch, you'll also need a ROM file named "rom.nds" in the same directory as the executable, because there's no file browser yet.
+Another thing NooDS is currently lacking is save type detection.
+If you try to run a game that doesn't have a save, you'll have to manually specify the save type.
+This information can be difficult to find, so it's easier if you have working save files aready present.

 ### Other Links
 [The NooDS Discord server](https://discord.gg/JbNz7y4), where we can chat and do other fun stuff! \